helium/HIP/0051-helium-dao.md

 ![\textup{Percentage of POC Rewards per DNP} = \frac{\textup{DNP Specific Score}}{\sum (\textup{All DNP Scores})}](https://latex.codecogs.com/png.image?\dpi{110}%20\textup{Percentage%20of%20POC%20Rewards%20per%20DNP}%20=%20\frac{\textup{DNP%20Specific%20Score}}{\sum%20(\textup{All%20DNP%20Scores})})

-To put this into context, if you have two networks with 50,000 and 500,000 devices each, the smaller network would need approximately 3.16 o r (10^(¼))^2 times the DC burn to have a comparable protocol score to the larger network.
+To put this into context, if you have two networks with 50,000 and 500,000 devices each, the smaller network would need approximately 3.16 or ![(10^{1/4}^2] times the DC burn to have a comparable protocol score to the larger network.

 Most importantly, this model gives us a framework to add new DNPs in the future without having to design reward splits on an ad-hoc basis.